AgustinSRG/pmv-site/content/en/docs/Technical Documentation/storage-model.md

 }
 ```

-The vault ket is encrypted using the AES256 algorithm, using the system defined in the [Encrypted JSON files](#encrypted-json-files) section.
+The vault key is encrypted using the AES256 algorithm, using the system defined in the [Encrypted JSON files](#encrypted-json-files) section.
 Specifically using the `AES256_FLAT` mode.

 The key for the encryption is calculated by hashing with SHA256 the the binary concatenation of the password (as UTF-8) and the random salt: